adrianelcoco/Algorithm-Design-and-Analysis-Practices/README.md

-## 🧪 Algorithm Design and Analysis – Practice Assignments
+## 🧪 Algorithm Design and Analysis – 🐍 Python Practice

-Practice exercises from the **Algorithm Design and Analysis** course.
+A collection of Python exercises submitted to an online judge as part of coursework.
+Each solution was required to be correct and accepted by the judge.

 Each subfolder in `src/` contains implementations related to a specific topic covered in the course.

 ### 📁 Topics